homebodygym/homebodygym/pages/altcoins/how-to-buy-vechain.md

 Vechain is an ERC20 token, a type of token based on the Ethereum blockchain.
 All ERC20 tokens can be stored on hardware wallets, but in order to do so, you must configure your hardware wallet with an ERC20 software wallet.
 One of the most popular ERC20 software wallets is [MyEtherWallet](https://www.myetherwallet.com/){: target="_blank"} (MEW).

-For more information on cryptocurrency wallets, you can check out our [guide](/wallets) to cryptocurrency wallets.
+For more information on cryptocurrency wallets, you can check out our [guide](/wallets).

 ## Should you Buy Vechain?